CassandraMaldonado/Resume_tailored/README.md

 - Identifies alignment and gaps between the candidate’s background and the job requirements.

 ### 3. Resume Reshaping
-- Rewrote professional summary to better reflect ML experimentation, LLM pipelines, and business impact.
+- Rewrites the professional summary to better reflect ML experimentation, LLM pipelines and business impact.
-- Reorganized experience and added clearer, quantified outcomes.
+- Reorganizes experience and adds clearer, quantified outcomes.
-- Grouped skills into ATS-friendly categories using a tag-based visual design.
+- Groups skills into ATS friendly categories using a tag-based visual design.

 ### 4. Resume Rewriting & Export
 - Final resume rendered as a visually clean, responsive `.html` document using CSS styling for readability and design consistency.